 Are there any exceptions?

+Yes.
 I retain copyright on my books, my online courses (free and paid), and any PDF downloads that carry the copyright symbol.
-I also retain copyright on a few longer form articles and the copyright notice will be posted at the foot of those few works.
+I also retain copyright on a few longer form articles and the copyright notice is posted at the foot of those few works.

 What can I do with them?